c-sanders/BoostAndQtThreads/README.md

 This suffix rule tells make how to build a Qt moc (`.moc`) file from the corresponding `.hpp` file.
 If make finds that a particular `.moc` file is out of date, then it will use this rule to update it.

-+ Ascertaining the name of dependency file.
++ Ascertaining the name of the dependency file.

 Once a particular target file has been passed to this suffix rule, the next thing that the make utility needs to do, is to ascertain the name of the dependency file which the target file depends upon.
 This task of ascertaining the name of the dependency file, is delegated by the make utility to the suffix rule.
 One problem with this however, is that suffix rules aren't all that powerful - or clever.
 When it come to ascertaining the name of the dependency file, all this suffix rule does is look for a dependency file whose filename is the same as the target filename, but with a filename extension of `.hpp` rather than `.moc`.
 For example, if this suffix rule was passed a target filename of `TestClass.moc`, then all it would do is simply ascertain that it needs to look for a dependency file whose name is `TestClass.hpp`.

 + Locating the dependency file.